Development of REGN-COV2, an anti-spike antibody cocktail for treatment and prevention of COVID-19

 Christina Spiropoulou is deputy chief of the Viral Special Pathogens Branch at the US Centers for Disease Control and Prevention in Atlanta and lead scientist for the Molecular Pathogenesis and Therapeutics Team.
 For the past 25 years, her research interests have focused on hemorrhagic fever viruses, a diverse group of zoonotic RNA viruses that includes Ebola, Lassa, Nipah, Crimean-Congo hemorrhagic fever, Rift Valley fever, and tick-borne encephalitis viruses.
 During her tenure at CDC, she participated in the discovery of the pathogenic New World hantaviruses and has deployed to numerous VHF outbreaks.
 Her team’s current projects focus on scientific questions with the potential to lead to development of prototype vaccines and identification of targets for antivirals or immunotherapeutics.

-Targeting the multi-functional parainfluenza virus haemagglutinin-neuraminidase for drug discovery
+Targeting the multi-functional parainfluenza virus HA-NA for drug discovery

 Mark von Itzstein is the director of Griffith University’s Institute for Glycomics, one of the few translational centers for glycomics research in the world.
 The institute’s researchers collaborate with leading scientists around the globe to build a critical mass around carbohydrate-based research in areas of clinically significant diseases.
-He has major research efforts in the areas of drug discovery for influenza and other viruses, drug-resistant bacteria and cancer.
+Mark has major research efforts in the areas of drug discovery for influenza and other viruses, drug-resistant bacteria and cancer.
 In the early 1990s he led the chemical biology research program that discovered the anti-influenza drug zanamivir (®Relenza).
 More recently he has published a number of studies on the development of sialic acid-based inhibitors of human parainfluenza virus.
 He obtained his undergraduate and graduate degrees in chemistry and biochemistry from Griffith University and was awarded a von Humblodt fellowship to undertake research at the University of Marburg, Germany.
 He is an elected Fellow of the Australian Academy of Science, the Australian Academy of Health and Medical Sciences and the Royal Australian Chemical Institute.
 In 2019, Mark was awarded the prestigious appointment as an Officer (AO) of the Order of Australia, for his distinguished service to medical research and education in the field of structural biology and glycochemisty.

 Zhengqiang Wang is professor and program director of chemistry at the Center for Drug Design, University of Minnesota.
 He received his PhD in organic chemistry and learned medicinal chemistry via a postdoctoral appointment with Robert Vince on the design of antivirals against HIV-1.
 Since starting his independent career in 2008, he has researched and published extensively on medicinal chemistry targeting some of the most important human viral pathogens, including HIV-1, hepatitis B and human cytomegalovirus.
 His lab also leads medicinal chemistry efforts targeting the 5' tyrosyl DNA phosphodiesterase (TDP2), a host cellular DNA repair enzyme likely implicated in the genome repair of some viruses.